 We trod along scanning the aisles for the next half-hour until we reach the souvenir shop by the exit.
 I buy a throwaway cloth wall-hanging flaunting a samurai wielding a katana, his hair falling mysteriously over his eyes, and my friend purchases a thick coffee table book embroidered by a script whose good-looks are matched only by its unintelligibility, its volume by its price.

-After stalling momentarily at the opening of the corridor cleaving into the stemmy density, reflecting, savouring, we trickle on into obscurity.
+After stalling at the opening of the corridor cleaving into the stemmy density, reflecting, savouring, we trickle on into the obscurity.
 Along this shaded track, the bamboo clusters to both sides, all sides, and at every scene, are deepening inward, upward, wayward, so thickly and interminably that the sky is utterly eclipsed by a monsoon green save for the shards of bright that crackle in.
-Eyes gape upward at the comet streaks piercing through the cosmos like of dreamy tadpoles bounded by a mossy pond.
-We hold to our poses a little longer proceeding to take a range of photos, managing even, quite expertly in fact, to take a panoramic shot containing us all, ourselves, without any outside help: “a groupie”.
+Eyes gape up at the comet streaks piercing the cosmos like of tadpoles’ bounded by an pond.
+We hold to our poses a little longer, proceeding to take a range of photos, managing even, quite expertly so, to take a panoramic shot containing us all, ourselves, without any outside help: “a groupie”.

 It is 10.30 pm and we are finally at Narita.
 Our journey was uneventful except for my friend making the faux pas of sounding the alarm at the Kyoto train station, mistaking the emergency button for the flush.
 It’s those spellbinding WCs again I tell you!
 Much to her, and our vicarious, chagrin, three guards swiftly appeared at the door ready to break it down and save her from calamity.